dpsframework/RuleBased-Security-Lab/README.md

 Rule-based agent · Multi-agent systems · Intrusion detection system · Development environment

-## Example title: _Malware-Analysis-Lab_
+## Example: _Malware-Analysis-Lab_

-## Example abstrac:

-> Malware Analysis Laboratory is an example of a distributed application made up of JADE Agents[1].
-This example uses three classes of agents: </br>
+> This _Malware Analysis Laboratory_ is an example of a distributed application made up of JADE Agents[1].
+This example uses three main agent classes:

-> - **Class-A**: A blackboard agent.
-It is responsible for displaying analysis results and managing the flow of analyzes.
-And it is connected to a HSQLite database[2].</br>
+* **Blackboard-Class**: The blackboard agents are responsible for displaying analysis results, managing the flow of analyzes and, update lastest Malware Rules from SNORT-Community[3].
+This type of agents are connected to a HSQLite database[2].

-> - **Class-B**: Agents with integrated CLIPS[5] or Jess[6] expert-system .
-They use an inference engine with SNORT[3] rules, to detect malware through datagram filtering. </br>
+* **Analyzer-Class**: This type of agents have an integrated CLIPS[5] or Jess[6] expert-system.
+They use the SNORT[3] Rules inside of its Working-Memory to detect malware on TCP, IP or UDP datagrams.

-> - **Class-C**: Agents with .PCAP format file reading capabilities.
-They transform datagram segments in  (_facts_) format files, which are understandable by CLIPS[5] or Jess[6] inference engines. </br> </br>
+* **Reader-Monitor-Class**: They are agents with reading .PCAP format capabilities.
+They can to  transform datagram segments in  (_facts_) format files, which are understandable by CLIPS[5] or Jess[6] inference engines.

-This example foccuses on implementation and testing of an intrusion detection system which uses an agent-oriented distributed application deployment.
+Malware Analysis Laboratory example foccuses on implementation and testing of an intrusion detection system which uses an agent-oriented distributed application deployment.
 It uses the JADE Framework[1] and the Middle-ware dpsFramework[7].
-This example consists of three agent templates.
-The created agents from these templates have capabilities to: read and transform .PCAP files[4]; to analyze Malware on the .PCAP files transformed into Facts and; to storage and show functions of the results.

-The datagram packets with protocols in their headers of UDP and SSDP types have been obtained with Wireshark [4] and SNORT[3].
-This has been done like this, just to simplify this example.
-The SSDP protocol is characteristic of automatically initiated communications between IoT devices.
-SSDP is commonly used in home routers with UPnP enabled.
 This example has been developed for demonstration and academic purposes only.

 ![Universidad de Leon - Spain](images/marca-logo-color.jpg)